reincas/Lanthanide/README.md

 ion = Lanthanide(2, coupling, radial)
 print(ion)
 ```

+If not specified, the default coupling is SLJ and the default radial parameters are those given by Carnall
+for LaF<sub>3</sub>.

 The Lanthanide object builds the matrix of the total perturbation Hamiltonian and diagonalises it, which results
 in the energy level and the SLJ composition of each state in intermediate coupling.